Disasters of the Century

 Disasters of the Century is a documentary television series that airs on History Television.
 The program is produced by Regina, Saskatchewan-based Partners in Motion.

 Each episode documents two different disasters from Canada and around the world, using a mixture of re-enactments, photographs, and interviews with survivors and family members of victims.
 Some episodes deal with broader topics concerning disaster.
-For example, Washed Away investigates the destruction water can cause by looking at several disasters.
+For example, Washed Away investigates the destruction that water can cause, by looking at several disasters.

-Any Televisions has different Episodes numbering schemes.

 Episodes

-Episode List from Partners In Motion 2012 Catalog

-NOTE: This series is offered in two formats: 65 half hour episodes and 42 hour-long episodes.
-As a result, to make the 42 hour-long episodes, 19 of the half-hour shows are used twice.
-Due to this fact - and the fact that so far an episode list for the half-hour version hasn't been located to date - any extraneous titles have not been able to be matched.
-What follows is the information we have regarding the hour-long shows, however there may be duplications in the list as it currently shows more than 42 episodes, as well as some titles that haven't been matched to anything listed.
-Any additional additions or corrections are most welcome.